IanCassTwo/uMTP-Responder/README.md

 # uMTP-Responder

+This fork has added many features to allow a Raspberry Pi Zero with a HQ camera to appear as a DSLR to the host computer.
+It's currently a WIP but many features already work.

 ## Lightweight USB Media Transfer Protocol (MTP) responder daemon for GNU/Linux

 The uMTP-Responder allows files to be transferred to and from devices through the devices USB port.